todlrvest/flutterdev-test/README.md

 #Task
 You will be given a link to an endpoint that uses encrypted data and another link that has designed app pages in Figma.
 Your task is to recreate the app screens using Flutter and properly decrypt the data from the endpoint to be used by the app screen so data is easily & securly accessible by the app screens.
+Please clone this repo and create a branch with your name.